ShiJbey/neighborly/README.md

 ### Installing for Local Development

-If you wish to download a Neighborly for local development or want to play around with any of the samples, you need to clone or download this repository and install using the _editable_ flag (-e).
+To download a Neighborly for local development or play around with any of the samples, you need to clone or download this repository and install it using the _editable_ flag (-e).
 Please see the instructions below.
 This command will install a Neighborly into the virtual environment along with all its dependencies and a few additional development and testing dependencies such as _black_, _isort_, and _pytest_.

 ```bash
 # Step 1: Clone Repository and change into project directory